 Bachelors of Arts (BA)

 Gender, Sexuality & Women's Studies

 This thesis is about academics as a means of reifying and challenging marital expectations with in a context of concern about changes in marriage perceived to alter social structures.
 Marriage, both in its practicalities and social consequences, must be learned, and that education has historically occurred in part on college campuses.
 By recording and analyzing marriage education in the post-war period, including that of the The College of William and Mary, this research establishes that a major impetus for the development of marriage education was social concerns regarding changing gender roles and the purpose of academia in establishing social order.
 My thesis also includes an engaged scholarship component, "The Marriage Class," which was a five week one-credit course taught by Professor Putzi and based on my honors research.
 The course served to expand upon and complicate understanding's of academia's role in marriage education by both exemplifying and intentionally interrogating its role.

 Miller, Elizabeth Fox, "Changing Marriage, Learning Marriage: Marriage and Higher Education" (2011).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 550.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.